These resources may help you become more aware of your emotional health or may provide skills and tools to improve your emotional health.

 Mental health screenings are a quick way to determine if you or someone you care about may need to reach out to a doctor or mental health professional for an evaluation.
 These types of screenings are typically designed to be educational, not diagnostic.

 Headspace offers science-backed meditation exercises and mindfulness resources.
-In partnership with Governor Cuomo, Headspace now has a special NY collection of meditation, sleep, and movement exercises to support you through stressful and challenging times.
+In partnership with NYS, Headspace now has a special NY collection of meditation, sleep, and movement exercises to support you through stressful and challenging times.

 Short-term on campus mental health support